 Accounting for the situation takes up mental resources

-In some cases, the FAE seems to happen in part because it takes effort to adjust our perception of somebody’s behavior to be more in line with the situation they’re in.
-We have limited cognitives resources, and generally speaking, our brains like to take the route that expends as little energy as possible.
-This leads us to take cognitive shortcuts (known as heuristics), and also makes us vulnerable to a whole raft of cognitive biases.
+In some cases, the fundamental attribution error seems to happen because it takes effort to adjust our perception of somebody’s behavior to be more in line with the situation they’re in.
+We have limited cognitive resources, and generally speaking, our brains like to take the route that expends as little energy as possible.
+This leads us to take cognitive shortcuts (known as heuristics), which also makes us vulnerable to a whole raft of cognitive biases.

 While the first two steps seem to happen pretty much automatically, the third step requires more of a deliberate effort on our part—meaning it often gets skipped over, especially in situations where we don’t have the cognitive resources to go through it.
 For example, this could happen if we’re distracted by something else, or if we don’t have time for it.

-There is empirical evidence to back up this explanation.
-In one study by Gilbert et al. (1988), participants watched a (silent) video of a woman who was behaving anxiously.
-For some participants, subtitles in the video indicated that the woman was being interviewed about topics that would make most people uncomfortable, such as sexual fantasies.
+Empirical evidence confirms this explanation.
+In one study by Gilbert and colleagues), participants watched a silent video of a woman who was behaving anxiously.
+For some participants, subtitles in the video indicated that the woman was being interviewed about topics that would make most people uncomfortable, like sexual fantasies.
 For others, the subtitles showed an interview about relatively boring topics, such as ideal vacations.
-On top of this, the researchers also manipulated the participants’ cognitive capacity, by telling some of them they would have to take a memory test about the interview topics afterwards.
-This meant that these participants would be partially distracted while they watched the video, as they tried to commit the topics to memory.
+On top of this, the researchers also manipulated the participants’ cognitive capacity, by telling some of them that they would have to take a memory test about the interview topics afterward.
+Participants who were told about the additional quiz were partially distracted while they watched the video, as they tried to commit the topics to memory.

 The FAE is affected by our mood

-Other research has shown that we are more likely to commit the FAE when we’re in a good mood, compared to when we’re in a bad mood.
-In one study, based on Jones & Harris’ Castro experiment, participants read essays that were for or against nuclear testing, and then made judgments about the writer’s opinions on the subject.
+Other research has shown that we are more likely to commit the fundamental attribution error when we’re in a good mood, compared to when we’re in a bad mood.
+In one study, based on Jones & Harris’ Castro experiment, participants read essays that were for or against nuclear testing and then made judgments about the writer’s opinions on the subject.
 However, this study had an added twist.
-Before reading the essays, the participants completed a verbal abilities test, where they had to complete sentences such as “Car is to road as train is to…” The questions ranged from easy to hard, including several that didn’t actually have any one “correct” answer (such as “Bread is to butter as river is to…”).
+Before reading the essays, the participants completed a verbal abilities test, where they had to complete sentences such as “a car is to the road as the train is to…” The questions ranged from easy to hard, including several that didn’t actually have any one “correct” answer (such as “Bread is to butter as the river is to…”).

 Why would this happen?
 Overall, it seems like being in a bad mood can make us more vigilant and systematic in our processing, which helps us to pay closer attention and retain more information.
 In fact, compared to participants who were put in a bad mood, happy participants were able to recall fewer details about the essay they had just read, suggesting that good moods can actually impair memory.

-The fact that participants were more prone to the FAE only when they had read an essay with an unpopular opinion might also indicate that they were relying on heuristics, or stereotypes, about people who hold that opinion, and that their happy mood made them less likely to question their reliance on those stereotypes.
+The fact that participants were more prone to the fundamental attribution error only when they had read an essay with an unpopular opinion might also indicate that they were relying on heuristics, or stereotypes, about people who hold that opinion, and that their happy mood made them less likely to question their reliance on those stereotypes.

 To sum up, being in a good mood might make us process our environment in a more careless way, making us more susceptible to taking shortcuts—and less likely to make it through that final phase of situational correction.